Pontifical School of Theology

 3 credits

 The course consists of an introduction to the prophetic movement, one of the major theological currents in the biblical tradition.
-Beginning with an in-depth examination of the main features of the prophet’s personality and activity, as revealed in the texts, the course examines the various prophet books, focusing on a few excerpts chosen to illustrate the different prophetic literary genres.
+Beginning with an in-depth examination of the key features of the prophet’s personality and activity, as revealed in the texts, the course examines the various prophet books, focusing on excerpts chosen to illustrate the different prophetic literary genres.
 Far from being exhaustive, the course aims to help students acquire a certain familiarity with prophetic language and thinking.

 2 credits